-~~7.31~~7.48 Article 36 is substantially similar to General Model Provision 29, except that it modifies the model provision in line with the approach taken in article 36 of the Thames Water Utilities Limited (Thames Tideway Tunnel) Order 2014 and article 27 of the North London Heat and Power Generating Station Order 2017. ~~It~~ Article 36 is a provision relating to, or to matters ancillary to, the authorised development within section 120(3) of the 2008 Act in that powers to use land temporarily for maintenance purposes are required to facilitate the maintenance of the authorised development.
-Horizon considers this power is more appropriate than seeking to obtain permanent interests in land given the temporary nature of these rights and the potential that Horizon may not need to access any identified land for many years.
+~~7.34~~^{7.46} Article 36 Article 36 is substantially similar to General Model Provision 29, except that it modifies the model provision in line with the approach taken in article 36 of the Thames Water Utilities Limited (Thames Tideway Tunnel) Order 2014 and article 27 of the North London Heat and Power Generating Station Order 2017.
+It is a provision relating to, or to matters ancillary to, the authorised development within section 120(3) of the 2008 Act in that powers to use land temporarily for maintenance purposes are required to facilitate the maintenance of the authorised development.
+The undertaker considers this power is more appropriate than seeking to obtain permanent interests in land given the temporary nature of these rights and the potential that the undertaker may not need to access any identified land for many years.

-7.327.49 Article 36 provides that Horizon may enter onto and temporarily occupy any land within the Order Limits that is reasonably required to maintain the authorised development during the occupational period and to construct such temporary works and buildings on the land, without having to acquire a permanent interest.
-This article does not apply to any house, garden (belonging to a house) or any other occupied building.
+~~7.32~~^{7.47} Article 36 provides that the undertaker~~Horizon~~ may enter onto and temporarily occupy any land within the Order Limits that is reasonably required to maintain the authorised development during the occupational period and to construct such temporary works and buildings on the land, without having to acquire a permanent interest.
+This article does not apply to any house, garden (belonging to a house)~~.) or~~ any other occupied building or highway land.

-7.50 "Operational period" is defined in article 2 as the period of time that the relevant part of the authorised development is in operation after construction.
-This extension is considered appropriate so that it is clear that Horizon has these powers for the entire duration of the authorised development (anticipated to be 60 years following commissioning).
+7.48 "Operational period" is defined in article 2 as the period of time that the relevant part of the authorised development is in operation after construction.
+This extension is considered appropriate so that it is clear that the undertaker has these powers for the entire duration of the authorised development (anticipated to be 60 years following commissioning).
 This definition is necessary for the efficiency and safety of the operation of the authorised development which will require maintenance works throughout the course of its lifetime.

-7.337.51 Under this article, Horizon is entitled to occupy the land for as long as necessary to carry out the relevant maintenance works.
-Horizon must give the landowner and any occupier more than three months' notice and on completion of the maintenance works must remove all temporary works and restore the land to the satisfaction of the landowner.
+~~7.33~~^{7.49} Under this article, the undertaker~~Horizon~~ is entitled to occupy the land for as long as necessary to carry out the relevant maintenance works.
+The undertaker~~Horizon~~ must give the landowner and any occupier more than three months' notice and on completion of the maintenance works must remove all temporary works and restore the land to the satisfaction of the landowner.

-7.34 Article 36 departs from the model provision in the following ways:
+~~7.34~~ Article 36 departs from the model provision in the following ways:

-7.34.17.52 ~~A new paragraph~~(1)(c) ~~extends article 36 to include~~includes a right to enter onto any land within the Order Limits for the purpose of gaining access where this is reasonably required to maintain the authorised development.
+~~7.34.1~~^{7.50} A new paragraph (1)(c) ~~includes~~extends article 36 to include a right to enter onto any land within the Order Limits for the purpose of gaining access where this is reasonably required to maintain the authorised development.
 For example, there may be land needed for select maintenance works that is only accessible through other land that would have not been needed for construction purposes.
-This supplemental provision clarifies that Horizon can secure appropriate access to those parts of the authorised development which need to be maintained, giving full effect to the maintenance powers granted under paragraph (1)(a).
+This supplemental provision clarifies that the undertaker~~Horizon~~ can secure appropriate access to those parts of the authorised development which need to be maintained, giving full effect to the maintenance powers granted under paragraph (1)(a).

-7.34.27.53 The notice period under article 36(3) has also been extended from 28 days to 3 months to align with the forthcoming NPA.
+~~7.34.2~~^{7.51} The notice period under article 36(3) has also been extended from 28 days to 3 months to align with the forthcoming NPA.
 (Further discussion on this point has been provided under article 35 above.)